DeanDodds/milestoneProject3/README.md

 # The Recipe App
 Recipe app is a website dedicated to sharing delicious food.
 Everyone is welcome from beginner cooks to profeesional chef.
-Our aim is to build a community of foodies were we can share our recipe ideas with each other.
+Our aim is to build a community of foodies where we can share our recipe ideas with each other.

 <a href="https://dean-milestone-project-3.herokuapp.com/">Go to live website.....</a>